bburdel/AdvPython_FinalAssignment/README.md

 6. All lists must be correctly formatted for display in a terminal.

 You should develop extensive automated tests as part of building this system.

+## Part 2
+Build an API to the task app, using curl to enter commands, and returning the results as josn structures.
+You application must be built so that you can either use the terminal or curl interface.